 So 10 people could use the same therapy and experience various degrees of weight loss despite using it in the exact same way.

 This doesn’t mean that the therapy is flawed, but it does mean that you should do your best to personalize your regimen.

 HCG is more useful as a side therapy for weight loss that should be combined with more powerful weight loss medications such as Victoza and Liothyronine.

-HCG is a hormone which may help to promote other hormone functions in both men and women.
+HCG is a hormone that may help to promote other hormone functions in both men and women.

-HCG the hormone is beneficial, when used correctly, and the HCG is almost always harmful.
+HCG the hormone is beneficial when used correctly, and the HCG diet is almost always harmful.

 If you are considering using HCG make sure that you obtain a written prescription from a physician and make sure that you personalize dosing to your body.